persalys/persalys/python/doc/examples/examples.rst

 The user has to define at least one criterion to stop the algorithm.

 Add the third criterion by selecting the check button **Maximum calls**.
-The maximum calls is 10000.
+The maximum number of calls is 10000.
 Set the block size to 300.

 In that case the algorithm will perform 34 iterations with 300 calls to the model function.